stebyvarghese1/stebyvarghese1/README.markdown

 Webcam-based gesture recognition that lets you control your entire PC — clicks, scrolls, drags, pinch-to-zoom and more.
 Built for accessibility and the future of human-computer interaction.

-- 🤲 Real-time hand tracking via MediaPipe
+- 🤲 Real-time 21-landmark hand tracking via MediaPipe
 - 🖱️ Left / Right / Double-click + Drag mode
-- 🔍 Pinch-to-zoom gesture
+- 🔍 Pinch-to-zoom · scroll · cursor freeze gestures

 </td></tr></table>